Select Page

 Travel Information

-Arrival Airport: Kansai Airport (KIX) or Osaka International Airport (ITM) – Transfer time to hotel 45min
+Arrival Airport: Kansai Airport (KIX) or Osaka International Airport (ITM) – Transfer time: 45 minutes.

 If you are flying in to Tokyo, you can either connect to Osaka or take the bullet train (3:50 ride)